rubixchain/learn/docs/core-concepts/rubix-did.md

 ## Decentralized Identity

-Each Rubix node is identified by a Decentralized Identity (DID) a self-generated, cryptographically verifiable public key that anchors the node’s presence and authority in the network.
+Each Rubix node is identified by a Decentralized Identity (DID) a self-generated, cryptographically verifiable public key that anchors the node's presence and authority in the network.

 ## Creating a DID in Rubix